yangfangs/physpetools/README.rst

-**2.How the SSU rRAN database to created?**
+**2.How the SSU rRAN database was created?**

-The SSU rRAN database was created by `SILVA <https://www.arb-silva.de/>`_ rRNA database project (version: SILVA SSU 123.1 release) with sequences haven been truncated.
-Means that all nucleotides that have not been aligned were removed from the sequence.
+The SSU rRAN database was created by `SILVA <https://www.arb-silva.de/>`_ SSU rRNA database project (version: SILVA SSU 123.1 release).
+In this data the sequences haven been truncated, which means that all nucleotides that have not been aligned were removed from the sequence.